placidmoon1/Learning-Programming-Langauges/Learning Java/ProTips.md

 Per [JLS](https://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html#jls-8.3.1.1) (Java Language Specification): Members of a class that are declared private **are not inherited** by subclasses of that class.
 Only members of a class that are declared protected or public are inherited by subclasses declared in a package other than the one in which the class is declared.
 However, the **objects** of the subclasses contain private fields (but they cannot be accessed unless through public getter methods and mutated unless through public setter methods).

 ### .equals() method vs ==

+In the most simplest sense, .equals() method determines whether the two comparing objects are **logically same** and == operator compares the value of **two object references** to see whether they refer to the **same String instance**.
+The .equals() method can be overridden by the coder to allow objects to be compared by any trait they choose (ex. comparing people by their name instance variable).